OSInside/kiwi/doc/source/building/working_with_images/setup_pxe_bootserver.rst

 serve as an example.
 Depending on your network structure, the IP addresses, ranges and domain settings need to be adapted to allow the DHCP server to work within your network.
-If you already have a DHCP server running in your network, make sure that the filename and next-server are correctly set on this server.
+If you already have a DHCP server running in your network, make sure that the `filename` and `next-server` directives are correctly set on this server.

 The following steps describe how to set up a new DHCP server instance using the dnsmasq utility:

-1. Install the package dnsmasq
+1. Install the `dnsmasq` package.

-2. Create the file :file:`/etc/dnsmasq.conf` and include the following statements.
-Note that all **values** listed below are examples, make sure to replace them with data fitting your network setup.
+2. Create the file :file:`/etc/dnsmasq.conf` and insert the following content.

+   .. note:: Placeholders

+      Replace all placeholders (written in uppercase) with data fitting your network setup.

    .. code:: bash